SKOG250 Forest Management - Interdisciplinary Analysis

 B-SF and M-SF.

-Practical exercises and demonstrations of applied forestry.
-Topics that should be taught in the field are emphasised.
-The course links the various forestry disciplines by presenting practical examples.
+Practical applied forestry exercises and demonstrations in field.
+The course links the various forestry topics through interdisciplinary practical examples.

-The students should have knowledge on management and planning of a Norwegian forest enterprise
+The students should have comprehensive knowledge related to relevant challenges, methods and tools when planning the management of a forest property.

-https://fronter.com/umb/ The teachers are available during office hours while the course is held at Ås the first two weeks.
-The teachers are available 24 hours while the course is held in Brandbu the last three weeks.
-There will usually be teachers with different competence available at the same time.
-The forest owner are available at certain times.
+Canvas.
+The teachers are available during office hours and some evenings while the course is held at Ås (three weeks).
+The teachers are available 24 hours while the course is held in Brandbu (one week).
+There will usually be teachers with different competencies available at the same time.

 The syllabus is announced when the course starts up.

+250 hours.
 Exercises are labour intensive.
-Course work is considerably more than normal workload for a 4 week course.
+Workload is considerably higher than normal workload for a 4 week course.

 Type of course: